 The height of the ring is 0.81 inches.
 That’s quite short for a mid-size mounting ring.
 The ring diameter of this scope is 30mm. and that’s fixed.
 You cannot use 1” scope or >36mm scopes if you have them.
 It’s a two-part design.

-After tightening it with right amount of torque, your scope will never lose zero from it.
+After tightening it with the right amount of torque, your scope will never lose zero from it.
 Installing them on the rail is a piece of cake as well.
 All of the screws are visible on the surface and quite easy to take off or torque them in tightly.

-Where is this made in?
+Where is this made?

-They are made in the China.
+They are made in China.

 What material did Burris use for this ring?